scVENUS/pyheapdump/README.md

 ---------

 2014-xx-xx Version 0.x:
+ * New function dump_on_unhandled_exceptions.
+It can be used as a function decorator or to setup a sys.execpthook handler.

  * Rewrite of the thread/tasklet locking to avoid dead locks.

  * Disable logging during the creation of the pickle.
 This prevents secondary errors, if